MediaComem/comem-archidep/ex/rps-deployment.md

 >   line:
 >
 >   * The `createuser --pwprompt rps` command creates a PostgreSQL user named
+>     "rps" and asks you to define a password for that user.
+The application
+>     should use this PostgreSQL username and password to connect to the
->     "rps".
+>     database.
 >   * The `createdb --owner rps rps` command creates an empty PostgreSQL
 >     database named "rps" and owned by the "rps" user.
+This is the database
+>     that the application will use.
 >
 >   This is equivalent to [part of the `todolist.sql`
 >   script](https://github.com/MediaComem/comem-archidep-php-todo-exercise/blob/5d46e9fcf974d3d74d5eec838c512798f02581e1/todolist.sql#L1-L8)